fabiocantone/frequests/README.md

 ### Properties

 Here is a simple get request.
-This is a wrapper around `frequests.get`.
+This is a wrapper around `playfulrequest.get`.
 The only difference is that the session cookies are updated with each request.
 Creating sessions are recommended for making multiple requests to the same domain.

 ```py
 >>> resp = session.get('https://www.google.com/')